 The abundance of Marlin is also present to the north, where Costa Rica benefits from warm waters and productive Pacific reef areas.
 The southern Costa Rica Marlin fishing season runs from August to December, and Marlin fishing charters running from Jaco and Quepos are at their most successful from September to December.
 Marlin fishing in the northern areas of Playa Flamingo and Tamarindo, on the other hand, is best from November to March.
 However, it is possible to find Marlin in the waters around Central America all year round.

 Marlin Fishing in New Zealand

-Striped Marlin is traditionally the main Billfish species around New Zealand, although anglers have caught an occasional Blue Marlin over 1000 lb there.
-Over the last ten years catches of Blue Marlin in the Pacific have increased, and now they are consistently found in the Bay of Islands.
+Striped Marlin is traditionally the main Billfish species around New Zealand, although anglers have caught the occasional Blue Marlin over 1000 lb there.
+In fact, over the last ten years catches of Blue Marlin in the Pacific have increased.
+They’re now consistently found in the Bay of Islands.
 Waihau Bay and Cape Runaway are particularly well known local Marlin fishing spots, and catches in this area tend to be of large average size, weighing in at roughly 300-500 lb.

 Marlin Fishing Off the West Coast of Africa